NicolletteOchola/NeighborhoodWatch/README.md

 Nicollette Ochola

 ## Description
-- A private network for your neighbourhood
+- A private network for your neighbourhood, that allows members of the same community to post businesses and anything that concerns the members of the community.

 ## User Stories
 - Users create an account.